Review 2024 Honda CB1000R

 Despite this, the engine redlines at 11,500 rpm.
 It peaks at 121.8 horsepower on the dyno, with a notable torque curve leap at 6,500 rpm.
 And because the gearing is far shorter than on the original CBR racing model, the peak speed in first gear is around 72 mph.

 The time it takes to accelerate from a standstill to 60 mph is under 3.3 seconds, which is both wheelie- and power-limited.
-That quarter-mile time and trap speed are a touch faster and faster than a Yamaha MT-09 SP, but a little slower and slower than the liter-class streetfighter end of the range.
+That quarter-mile time and trap speed are a touch faster than a Yamaha MT-09 SP, but a little slower than the liter-class streetfighter end of the range.

 The riding posture and ergonomics, though, reveal more about the bike's personality than the detuned Superbike engine.
 Your legs aren't tightly curled since the pegs are planted precisely beneath you, and the reach from the 32.8-inch seat height isn't as low as on many supersport motorcycles.